Pelto/going-serverless-workshop/README.md

 To get started with the workshop the first thing that we'll do is to deploy the application.
 To deploy a SAM template there are two necessary steps.
 The stack has to be packaged, i.e. we will upload the code to an Amazon S3 bucket.
+This will be done with the AWS command `aws cloudformation package`.
 Once the stack has been packaged you will notice a new file named  `cloudformation.sam.output.yaml`.
 That is the file that we will later deploy.
-To simplify the process a script is prepared and can be run by the following
-command:
+This will done with the AWS command `aws cloudformation deploy`.

+To simplify the above process we have combined those two commands into one
+script:

 ```
 ./scripts/deploy-stack.sh --stack-name <your_stack>